Superfluid fraction in the crystal phase of the inner crust of neutron stars: Results

 Let us now discuss the pairing gaps, shown in Fig.~\ref{fig:gaps}.
 As it was the case in the rod phase \cite{Almirante24A}, the gaps are larger in the gas (at the cell boundaries) than in the cluster (in the middle of the cell).
 One finds this already at the Local-Density Approximation (LDA) level, i.e. the gap computed at the local density, effective mass and chemical potential.
 Our results for the HFB and LDA gaps are presented in Fig.~\ref{fig:gaps} as the blue and red/orange lines, respectively, both evaluated at the local Fermi momentum, i.e. $Q=(3\pi^2\rho_n(\xv))^{1/3}$.
 The fact that the BSk24 gaps (dashed lines) are larger than the SLy4 ones (solid lines) reflects the different effective masses.

 For both interactions, we see that the difference between the gap in the gas and in the cluster predicted by the LDA is partially washed out in HFB.
 Similar behaviors were found in \cite{Chamel10} when comparing the LDA gaps with the simpler BCS approximation.
 For both interactions, the discrepancy between HFB and LDA gaps in the gas is of the order of 10\%, while the gap in the cluster is much bigger in HFB than predicted by LDA due to the so-called proximity effect.

+One way to qualitatively understand these results is to look at the ratio between the coherence length $\xi$ of the pair \cite{DeBlasio97} and the typical length scales on which the density varies in space, i.e., the cell extension $L$ and the cluster radius $R$.
+If $\xi$ is much smaller than the typical lengths of density variations, the correlations between paired particles are less affected by the presence of inhomogeneities.
+The condition for the validity of the LDA can thus be written as

+We can evaluate the above condition for the cases shown in Figs.~\ref{fig:densities3}, \ref{fig:meanfield3}, and \ref{fig:gaps} for $L=24$ and $Z=20$, in which case the cluster radius is approximately $R\simeq 6-7$~fm.
+In the gas, one has for the coherence lengths $\xi_{\text{SLy}}\simeq8$~fm and $\xi_{\text{BSk}}\simeq5$~fm, which are comparable to $R$ but smaller than $L$.
+In the cluster instead, one gets $\xi_{\text{SLy}}\simeq50$~fm and $\xi_{\text{BSk}}\simeq25$~fm, which are both greater than $R$ and $L$.
 In particular, for the SLy4 interaction, the LDA gap in the cluster is only about $0.05\MeV$, while the HFB one has a value of about $0.5\MeV$, a difference of one order of magnitude.
 This implies that in general, in order to evaluate the neutron pairing gap in the neutron-star crust, taking into account the inhomogeneity beyond LDA is of crucial importance.

 It has to be noticed that the difference in the pairing gap only slightly affects the densities for both the explored interactions.
 This is because the gap remains at least one order of magnitude smaller than the mean field potential.